Quick Start

 Overview

-Cosyra allows you to run development servers and preview applications directly inside the app.
-When a project runs on localhost, Cosyra detects the port and shows the task under the Localhost section in the sidebar.
+Run a development server inside the container and preview it inside the Cosyra app.
+When a project starts listening on localhost, the app detects the port and shows the task under the Localhost section in the sidebar.

 When You Would Use This Feature